 UK Government policy is clear and it has been consistent.
 The stability of the Western Balkans region is important for global stability and the stability of Europe as a whole.
 We all share the task of making sure that the horrors of the 1990s never happen again

-You announced recently that the stability of this region is a particular interest of the UK.
+You announced recently that the stability of this region is of particular interest to the UK.
 How would you comment on the latest tensions and the series of protest notes exchanged between Serbia and Croatia?

 When it comes to the EU, you have insisted that the UK is still a member state, with all obligations and rights.
 How does that function now, post-Brexit?
 You are not attending meetings in Brussels?